aayork/vibeshot/README.md

 ## AI DISCLOSURE

 VibeShot is a vide-coded plugin (hence the name).
-I wanted a personal tool similar to CleanShot X to use on Omarchy, and found that VibeShot worked well, so I decided to publish it.
+I wanted a powerful screenshot tool that felt native to omarchy, and I found that this one worked great.
+So, I decided to publish it to share with others.

 ## What it does